V15A/ToDo-app/README.md

 ### Run the app
    If using yarn replace npm with yarn

+   1. Clone repository and navigate to the folder

+   2. Run the following commands in terminal while in the app folder

     - npm install

     - json-server -H localhost --port 3010 --watch db.json